jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 _ = 1 ∷ 2 ∷ []
 ```

-Agda provides lots of standard operations on lists, such as `reverse`
+Agda provides lots of standard operations on lists, such as `map`,
+`foldr`, `foldl`, `reverse`, `splitAt`, and many more.

+One operation that is not defined in the Agda standard library is
+rotating the element of a list (to the left) by `k` positions, with
+wrap-around.
+For example,

+    rotate (1 ∷ 2 ∷ 3 ∷ []) 2 ≡ (3 ∷ 1 ∷ 2 ∷ [])

-and `splitAt`.
-Here's one way to rotate the elements of a list to the
+One clever way to rotate a list is to split it into two parts, reverse
-left by `k` positions, using three reverses.
+each part, append them, and then reverse again.

 ```
 rotate : ∀ {A : Set} → List A → ℕ → List A